-MICDE Director, Professor, Mechanical Engineering
+MICDE Director, Professor, Mechanical Engineering and Mathematics

 Mathematics, Center for Computational Medicine and Bioinformatics, Center for Systems Biology, Center for Scientific Software Infrastructure